LandyOnline - Land Rovers in Africa

 After filling up at De Aar we headed down another dirt road to Richmond via Dieput and Mynfontein.

 “See,” I told my wife, “no problem.
 The government is just trying to get us to go the long route so we can use more fuel and pay more fuel levies!”
-I just couldn’t resist taking a picture a this sign:
+I just couldn’t resist taking a picture of the sign above :

 But my conspiracy theory didn’t last for a long time…